EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 According to the readiness of each supplier and country regarding traceability, there are two approaches for defining the list of declared plots:

-A. FULL CHAIN OF CUSTODY (‘FCC’) B (B1-B2).
-DECLARATION IN EXCESS (‘DIE’)
+A. FULL CHAIN OF CUSTODY (‘FCC’) B DECLARATION IN EXCESS (‘DIE’) at Organizational Level

 Traceability Full traceability: supplier is able to retrieve the precise list of farmers and plots for each consignment.
 Not full traceability: supplier is not able to retrieve the precise list of farmers per consignment and declares a higher number of plots that actually contributed, under the condition that ALL declared plots comply.

-Event of non-compliance
+In the event of non-compliance

 • If coffee from a non-compliant plot is mixed and cannot be separated, the whole ‘silo’ is non-compliant.

-2. (B1) Organizational: GRAS / Enveritas
+Service provider GRAS / Enveritas

-See Annex 3 for country availability
+See Annex 3 for country coverage

 5. Deforestation Risk Assessment

-Nevertheless, other service providers also offer deforestation and/or legal risk assessment services
+Nevertheless, other service providers also offer deforestation and/or legal risk assessment services:

 Type of Service Provider Examples Deforestation risk Legal/country risk